han-happy/han-happy/README.md

 I'm a Cognitive Science Major @ UC Irvine!

-I'm still exploring career options taking one step at at time.
+I'm still exploring career options, taking one step at at time.
 A little lost but who isn't.
 I'm currently working on making my website for funsies so stay tuned!

 Feel free to reach out to me at hanhh2@uci.edu!